The Program Theory

 \[ \mathrm{eval} : \mathrm{Schema}(\mathsf{QVR}) \times \Theta \to \mathbf{Kern} \]

-that takes a schema and a parameter assignment \(\theta \in \Theta\) (where \(\Theta\) collects the parameters of all latent, stochastic, and continuous declarations in the schema) and produces the corresponding kernel.
+that takes a schema and a parameter assignment \(\theta \in \Theta\) (where \(\Theta\) collects the parameters of all latent and kernel declarations in the schema) and produces the corresponding kernel.
 The denotation \(\llbracket M \rrbracket_{\mathrm{kern}}\) is recovered by

 \[ \llbracket M \rrbracket_{\mathrm{kern}} \;=\; \mathrm{eval}\bigl(\mathcal{S}(M),\ \theta_M\bigr), \]

-where \(\theta_M\) is the parameter assignment realised in the compiled module's PyTorch state.
-This factorisation is the formal statement that the schema layer captures the type structure and the kernel layer captures the parameter content.
+where \(\theta_M\) is the parameter assignment realized in the compiled module's PyTorch state.
+This factorization is the formal statement that the schema layer captures the type structure and the kernel layer captures the parameter content.

 The implementation does not currently expose eval as a stand-alone operation; it is implicit in the compiler's tensor-construction pass.